Russia charges top U.S. investor Michael Calvey with fraud

 Russian Foreign Minister Sergei Lavrov said on Thursday that Calvey’s case was in the political spotlight.

-“The question lies at the center of a very lively political discussion.
+“The question lies at the centre of a very lively political discussion.
 And I think that all the circumstances of the case will be taken into account when the legal hearings take place soon,” Lavrov was quoted as saying by Russian news agencies.

 “As far as I understand he was not a very visible person in the public realm.
 But of course I’ve heard what people whom I deeply respect have said about him, and I think many people have heard this,” Lavrov said.